Real Estate Podcasting: The Complete Guide for Agents and Brokers

 - You own the relationship: Social media algorithms decide who sees your content.
 When someone subscribes to your podcast, they get every episode — no filtering, no pay-to-play, no platform deciding your reach for you.

-After producing thousands of episodes and launching over 100+ agent-hosted shows across the U.S., Icons has developed frameworks and strategies that work in the real world, not just in theory.
+This guide comes from Icons of Real Estate, a company with a mission to help agents grow through podcasting.
+After producing thousands of episodes and launching over 100+ agent-hosted shows across the U.S., Icons has developed frameworks and strategies that work in the real world, not just in theory. |

 Whether you're brand new to content creation or looking to refine an existing show, this guide includes real estate podcast tips for agents of all levels.